diniwang/EvolutionaryGame-Hypergraph/README.md

 ## RowData

 This subfolder contains nine datasets concerning with higher-order interatcions:
-* Coauthorship from DBLP
-* Coauthorship from Geology field in MAG
 * Congress bills
 * Human contact in a high school
 * Human contact in a primary school